michael-lynch/instagram-lite/README.md

 <ol>

 <li>limit: integer
-<br />An integer that indicates the limit of photos to be returned (default: 10).
+<br />An integer that indicates the amount of photos to be returned.
+If loadMore is set, the limit property will determine how many photos are loaded each time. (default: 10).
 </li>

 <li>list: boolean